 The process of sending court documents and other communication also requires use of personal data of the receiver or affected parties.
 Also the distribution of received mail to the respective recipients within the court results in personal data processing.
 Documents with such data may also need to be conversed, if received in electronic form with electronic signature.

-3.2.7.
+Despite the wide need for usage of personal data in routine operation of the court staff, the principle of purpose limitation needs to be closely observed, in order to prevent unlawful processing.

+3.3.7.
 Disclosure by transmission

 The personal data processed as part of the proceeding are communicated to the parties or other stakeholders in the dispute.
 Courts as public bodies are subject to national legislation concerning free access to information.
 Such disclosure may be either routine (e.g. publication of court decisions online) or per request.
 Data can be further disclosed to courts from other countries based on requests within the cross-border judicial cooperation.
 These countries may include also third countries outside the Member States.

-3.2.8.
+In case of all transmissions, the rights and freedoms of the data subject must be observed through compliance with the principles of personal data protection as well as with specific obligation in case of transmissions with additional potential for risk (e.g. adequacy of the level of protection pursuant to Article 44 GDPR by transmissions to third countries).

+3.3.8.
 Dissemination or otherwise making available

 Publication of court decision or distribution of other public relation information can be also considered part of the court staff activities agenda.
 Also administration of public registries is a form of dissemination of personal data to broad public.
 Courts should further communicate basic information about proceedings to the media and public, there is therefore usually a public relations officer managing this form of communication (particularly by higher courts).
-There are rules in place for the minimization of personal data disseminated through the publication of court decisions, these may, however, not always meet the necessary standard for adequately anonymised or pseudonymised data.
-Furthermore multiplication and printing of various court documents can take form of internal or external dissemination.
+There need to be rules in place for the minimization of personal data disseminated through the publication of court decisions, which must meet the necessary standard for adequately anonymised or pseudonymised personal data.
+Furthermore, multiplication and printing of various court documents can take form of internal or external dissemination.
+Any form of dissemination or disclosure should be scrutinized as to its necessity and related risks created for rights and freedoms of the affected data subjects, in a sense, that the transparency of the judicial system needs to be balanced against the fundamental right to personal data protection of the individual.

-3.2.9.
+3.3.9.
 Alignment or combination

 Combination of information is part of the process behind creation and update of court file and supporting documentation.
+Such process requires increased attention from the personal data protection perspective, as the combined personal data can directly or indirectly provide more detailed or sensitive information about the individual than if kept separate.
+This may be often beneficial and desired outcome of the processing during the adjudication of the case, but such profiling needs to be reflected in the adopted measures and limitations.

 In case of a lost or destroyed file, a reconstruction through combination of available information may be attempted.

-3.2.10.
+This is a specific situation preventing denial of access to justice and as such it needs to be limited to situations, where it is necessary.
+Even in such a case, principles and obligations related to processing of personal data pursuant to GDPR need to be followed.

+3.3.10.
 Restriction